NiklasRist/blockchain-code/README.md

 ### withdrawRefund()

-Allows losing bidders to retrieve their funds.
+Allows losing bidders, also bidders that overbid themselves, to retrieve their already paid funds.

 ### end()